jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     .andThen(validateUsernameHasValidChars)
     .match({
         Ok: user => printValidUser(user),
-        Err: errorMsg => printError(errorMsg),
+        Err: error => printError(error),
     });
 {% endhighlight %}

-We can see how this pattern might be useful for a few reasons:
+We can see how this pattern might be useful for a few reasons (some of these are not limited to this pattern):
 - Encourages us to write small, focused functions and chain them together, these small functions are easier to test
-- We can use descriptive names for each function and makes it easy to see what our code is supposed to do by looking at functions that are chained together, our code becomes self documenting
+- We can use descriptive names for each function and makes it easy to see what our code is supposed to do by looking at functions that are chained together
-- We can use the type system to remind us to handle the non-happy path and encourage us to handle the output at the end of both paths the exact same way regardless of how we actually got there
+- We can use use pattern matching to handle failures in the same way regardless of where in the chain of operations we diverted to our failure path
+- Since we are using a language that doesn't provide checked exceptions this provides us a way to handle errors and know the type of the error, where using exceptions or Promise error callbacks we just get _some_ error back.
+We have no way of knowing the error's type
 - If an exception occurs we know it was truly from something exceptional and we can let that exception bubble up to our main exception handler

-So this is all well and good but what if for example we needed to validate that the username isn't in use by another user?
-We'd probably have to make a call to an API or run a query against a database to check if the user name is unique.
+So this is all well and good, but what if for example we need to validate that the username isn't in use by another user?
+We'd probably have to make a call to an API or run a query against a database to check if the username is unique.
 And that call is going to be an asynchronous call that returns a promise.
 Why is this an issue?
 Let's consider this addition to our code:

 {% highlight typescript %}
 ...

-async function validateUsernameIsUnique(input: User): Promise<Result<User, string>> {
+async function validateUsernameIsUnique(input: User): Promise<Result<User, UserValidationError>> {
     const userCount = await getCountOfUsersWithUsername(input.username);
     if (userCount !== 0) {
-        return Result.err('Username is not unique!');
+        return Result.err(UserValidationError.USERNAME_NOT_UNIQUE);
     }
     return Result.ok(input);
 }